Visit Details

 2. Gooble the Alien: For this game, our little friend Gooble is an alien that gets lost on Earth.
 Your child will help us find Gooble by pressing some keys on a computer.

-Once the games are done, your child will get some stickers for their hard work.
+Once the games are done, your child will get some prizes and stickers for their hard work.

 That’s it for your in-lab visits; we’ll see you next year!